ckyle121/Bike_Sharing/README.md

 # NYC Citibike Share
 ## Overview of Project
 This project seeks to use tableau to vizualize bike sharing data.
-When bringing a bike share program to a new city, taking into affect the different coutnerfactuals of each city in order to maximize the profit and utilization when bringing bike share to a new city.
-By analyzing data from NYC citi bike, investors can get a sense of who and where the bike needs to be accesible to.
+Investors are seeking to bring a bike share program to a new city, znd by doing so looking at the data available from a bike share program in NYC.
+By analyzing data from NYC citi bike, investors can get a sense of how to set up a bike share program in their own city while taking into concern the different coutnerfactuals of New York City.

 ## Results
 ### Gender Breakdown